What Can Go Wrong on a Cruise?

 When you’re on a cruise and are completely relaxed and miles outside of cell phone reception, life probably seems like it can’t get any better.
 However, an idyllic vacation can quickly turn into a nightmare when you are injured during your cruise.
 While it might seem surprising, cruise injuries resulting from the negligence of crew members commonly occur either during the course of the cruise or while debarking from the ship.
 There are even situations where passengers are injured by the deliberate criminal acts of a crew members.
 In today’s blog, we’ll review a few circumstances that could prevent you from enjoying your vacation.

-For passengers who have been injured while on a cruise or who have suffered some other type of loss due to the acts of a crew member, Michael T. Flanagan and the Flanagan Personal Injury & Wrongful Death Law Firm stand ready to help.
+For passengers who have been injured while on a cruise or who have suffered some other type of loss due to the acts of a crew member, Michael T. Flanagan and his legal team stand ready to help.
 We specialize in maritime law and help passengers recover from unexpected and often life-changing events.
 If you or a loved one was hurt while on a cruise, contact our office today for a free case evaluation.

 Three Common Cruise Passenger Claims